gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 A quick twitch of my knife on the back of my forearm, and I let three drops of blood fall into the flame.
 I stared into it as I waited, counting heartbeats.
 It's funny, the way you can suddenly realize that your shoulders are tense.
 I took a long, slow breath and willed them to relax.
-Just relax...
+Just relax…

 And suddenly she was there.
 The picture was still just a picture, but it was also her sitting in her study in Ossisswe.
 I saw a shelf of books on the wall